last updated 03/08/2020

 If you’re looking at buying a franchise, it’s worth checking to see if both the franchise system and your advisors are members of the Franchise Association of New Zealand.

-What difference does it make dealing with Franchise of Association of New Zealand members?
+What difference does it make dealing with Franchise of Association members?

-The Franchise Association (FANZ) was founded in 1996 and is the only body which sets standards for franchising in New Zealand.
+The Franchise Association of New Zealand (FANZ) was founded in 1996 and is the only body which sets standards for franchising in New Zealand.
 Members are only accepted after undergoing independent scrutiny to ensure that their documentation and agreements comply with the Association’s rules.
 These can be downloaded here.

 Members must also undertake to abide by the Association’s Franchising Code of Practice and Code of Ethics, which define standards of conduct in keeping with international best practice and include safeguards for buyers.